FelixOnline/v2/content/articles/2013-6-21-goodbye-from-me.md

 imported: true
 comments:
  - value: >
-     Thank-you, Tim. :),Cheers Tim, you did a amazing job!
+     Thank-you, Tim. :),Thank-you, Tim. :),Cheers Tim, you did a amazing job!
 Was great working with you this year!
+All the best for the future,Cheers Tim, you did a amazing job!
+Was great working with you this year!
 All the best for the future,Thanks Tim. <br>You have been great.
-Sometimes I felt you/the paper played it a bit safe, but on the whole the paper has been really well done this year,Take a bow, son.,Great work, Tim.
-Of course I'm a little biased.,Thank you so much Tim, it's been great to work with you, best of luck with what ever you do next, don't be a stranger, keep in touch
+Sometimes I felt you/the paper played it a bit safe, but on the whole the paper has been really well done this year,Thanks Tim. <br>You have been great.
+Sometimes I felt you/the paper played it a bit safe, but on the whole the paper has been really well done this year,Take a bow, son.,Take a bow, son.,Great work, Tim.
+Of course I'm a little biased.,Great work, Tim.
+Of course I'm a little biased.,Thank you so much Tim, it's been great to work with you, best of luck with what ever you do next, don't be a stranger, keep in touch,Thank you so much Tim, it's been great to work with you, best of luck with what ever you do next, don't be a stranger, keep in touch

 # Article Taxonomies
 categories: